hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 When there is no energy from sun for too long, the battery can get discharged below the 10 % threshold.
 So you need to charge it to prevent degradation.
 This is easy to fix.
 Not a major issue.
 (I've already fixed this in the above text to avoid confusion.)

-2. I didn't double check that the intended user, i.e. my father, wants to use a scheduler and that it will be useful for him.
+2. I didn't double-check that the intended user, i.e. my father, wants to use a scheduler and that it will be useful for him.
 When I presented the idea, he seemed enthusiastic.
 But I failed to notice that he enjoyed fiddling with the power plant settings.
 So, the scheduler was not saving him unpleasant work.
 It was rather robbing him of this hands-on experience.
 This was a major issue.